Engee documentation

 Details

-Not more than the value of the parameters Число сообщений:.
-If there are more messages in the operating system buffer, they will be transferred to the model at the next calculation step.
+No more than the parameter value Число сообщений:.
+If there are more messages in the operating system buffer, they will be passed to the model during the next calculation step.

 Data types